mfurquimdev/mfurquimdev.github.io/resume/devgrid.md

 Improve code maintainability by achieving more than 80% of unit test coverage and refactoring following the SOLID principles, such as dependency inversion.

+Saved X dollars per month switching our stack from AMD to ARM processors

+Achieved up to 65% of hourly cost savings by switching our stack from x64 to ARM processors